bekhzod0725/bekhzod0725.github.io/about.md

 Hello.
 My name is Bekhzod Umarov.
 I'm an Uzbek CS student with a passion for photography and technology, currently living in New Haven.

-I am currently working on a new Academic Management System for Tutoring/Learning Centers.
+I am currently working on a new Academic Management System for Tutoring/Learning Centers called "S.T.A.T."
+(Smart Tutoring Analysis Tool).

 ## Research
 - [Facial Recognition with Deep Learning](/assets/facial_recognition_paper.pdf){:target="_blank"}